ProbabiliSaaS/docs/cf_commands/pcf.touch.md

 ---
 title: "PCF.TOUCH"
-nav_order: 700
+nav_order: 7
 description: >
     Update a timestamp for an item in a filter.
-If the item does not exist, create the item.
-If the filter does not exist, create the filter.
 parent: "Cuckoo Filter"
 ---